skbelli/ecs-wordpress-packer-ansible-test/README.md

 The AWS components used to provision the AWS infrastructure and configure the Wordpress service are as following:

-    VPC (ip address range of /16)
+- VPC (ip address range of /16)
-    Internet gateway (interface between VPC and the internet).
+- Internet gateway (interface between VPC and the internet).
-    3 public subnet (/24) in 3 availability zone without the need of NAT gateways.
+- Three public subnet (/24) in 3 availability zone without the need of NAT gateways.
-    Route tables and route tables association for the three subnets.
+- Route tables and route tables association for the three subnets.
-    Security groups for restricting traffic as much as possible and ensuring internal communication between the ALB, ECS and RDS on the     right ports.
+- Security groups for restricting traffic as much as possible and ensuring internal communication between the ALB, ECS and RDS on the     right ports.
-    IAM policies, roles and IAM instance profile.
+- IAM policies, roles and IAM instance profile.
-    ECS container instances in different availability zones in public subnet with auto scaling group configured and security group,         running ECS agent ( created from the latest ecs-optimized linux AMI).
+- ECS container instances in different availability zones in public subnet with auto scaling group configured and security group,         running ECS agent ( created from the latest ecs-optimized linux AMI).

-	  ECS attached security group allows outbound traffic to the RDS DB instance on port 3306.
+- ECS attached security group allows outbound traffic to the RDS DB instance on port 3306.
-    ALB to distribute traffic between container instances with security group allowing HTTP incoming traffic on port 80 MySQL RDS database instance
+- ALB to distribute traffic between container instances with security group allowing HTTP incoming traffic on port 80
+- MySQL RDS database instance
-    ECR repository to be used to upload the Wordpress Docker images then it will be used from docker engine running on ECS instances to      pull the images.
+- ECR repository to be used to upload the Wordpress Docker images then it will be used from docker engine running on ECS instances to      pull the images.
-    Wordpress service task definition.
+- Wordpress service task definition.

 I opted for a simple, Highly Available and secure AWS architecture.